JuBiotech/diginbio-car-paper/manuscript/main.md

 ![](figures/plot_gp_X_factor.png)
 __Figure 9: Prior and posterior of feedrate-dependent final fed-batch biomass concentration.__
 Before observing the data (prior, left) the model predicts a broad distribution of functions (thin lines) that could describe the relationship between feed rate and final fedbatch biomass concentration.
 After observing the data (posterior, right), the final biomass turned out lower than expected, but the distribution of possible relationships is much narrower.
-Only outside of the experimentally investigated range of 1-4.8&nbsp;g/L the uncertainty increases again.
+Only outside of the experimentally investigated range of 1.0-4.8&nbsp;$g\ L^{-1}$ the uncertainty increases again.

-The 3rd and final process stage is the biotransformation.
+The third and final process stage is the biotransformation.
-Here, the initial biomass concentration in every DWP replicate well $\mathrm{\vec{X}_{0,\vec{replicate}}}$ equals the final biomass concentration from a corresponding 10&nbsp;mL reactor.
+Here, the initial biomass concentration in every replicate well of the DWP $\mathrm{\vec{X}_{0,\vec{replicate}}}$ equals the final biomass concentration from a corresponding 10&nbsp;mL reactor.
 The biomass concentration continued to change over the course of the biotransformation, because the solution also contained glucose as a carbon source.
 Inspired by the $\mu(t)$ method described in [@bletlPaper] we account for this biomass growth during the biotransformation with a Gaussian random walk of the discretized growth rate $\vec{\mu}_{\vec{t},\vec{replicate}}$.
 The result are biomass concentrations for every replicate well and measurement cycle $\mathrm{\vec{X}_{\vec{t},\vec{replicate}}}$.